ethersphere/ethswarm-nextjs/content/pages/why.md

         title: Swarm tech
         id: world
         content: >-
-          Swarm exists to provide a decentralised infrastructure to transfer and store the world’s data.
+          Swarm exists to provide decentralised infrastructure for the transfer and storage of the world’s data.
         background:
           src: /assets/hero/wws.png
           alt: ""